 During the Gen Con 2018 Gaming Convention, I stopped by the USAopoly Booth to check out their new games.
 I saw some people demoing a new Samurai Jack game.
 I was kind of surprised to see Samurai Jack being used as a skin/theme as the show originally aired for 4 seasons from 2001 to 2005.
 I then found out there was a 5th season in 2017 that I never knew about.
 Now that my kids are grown up, I don’t watch Cartoon Network as much as I used to. 😉

-The folks that were demoing the Samurai Jack game appeared to be enjoying it.
+The folks that were demoing the Samurai Jack game at GenCon appeared to be enjoying it.
 I watched them play for a while.
-They said it was fairly easy to learn, so I picked up a copy to play and review.
+The players said it was fairly easy to learn.
+So, I picked up a copy to play and review.

 What’s in the box?